-In response to a dismal financial performance in 2017 Management actively looked for new diverse marketplace opportunities outside of the rail industry to pursue.
+In response to a dismal financial performance in 2017, Management actively looked for new diverse marketplace opportunities outside of the rail industry to pursue.
 The overall corporate objectives are to spread business risks to diminish the severe negative impact of reliance on a small number of customers and the historic down cycles in the rail industry.

-Kelso, through the Company's wholly owned subsidiary KIQ X Industries (KIQ) is focused on the development of an advanced "Road-To-No-RoadTM" suspension system known as the KXITM WildertecTM Suspension System (KXI).
-KXI is being designed to provide safer, more effective, efficient and environmentally responsible capability for commercial wilderness operations.
+Kelso, through the Company's wholly owned subsidiary KIQ X Industries (KIQ) is focused on the development of an advanced "Road-To-No-Road" suspension system known as the KXITM WildertecTM Suspension System (KXI).
+KXI is being designed to provide safer, more effective, efficient and ecologically responsible capability for commercial wilderness operations.
 The KXI is a new pioneer brand initiated by Kelso to service the niche industry of wilderness transportation technologies.
 The Company's goal is to utilize well established automotive engineering practices to solve the challenges of extreme wilderness terrain travel and create opportunities and efficiencies for both industry and public service customers.

 The Phase-One "concept" vehicles fitted with KXI included inventor's innovations, prototype production component parts, fabrication tooling and installation of the mechanical KXI components on a light duty half ton "host" vehicle.
 Multiple vehicles have been converted and tested.
-Performance deficiencies are being addressed with final design specifications still to be determined in the areas of reliable components, user interface and computer software functions.
-Once completed these design advancements will have to attain full compliance with the Canadian Motor Vehicle Safety Standards and the Federal Motor Vehicle Safety Standards in the United States as well as compliance requirements for each Canadian province and American state.
-This should provide KIQ a national safety mark awarded as a final stage manufacturer which is a key prerequisite for enabling initial commercial fleet sales viability.
+Performance deficiencies and engineering requirements have been assessed to determine how final design specifications pertaining to reliable components, user interface, and computer software functions can be met.
+Once completed these design specifications will have to attain full compliance with the Canadian Motor Vehicle Safety Standards (CMVSS).
+Successful completion of the CMVSS requirements should allow the Company to meet the Federal Motor Vehicle Safety Standards (FMVSS) in the United States including the compliance requirements for each Canadian province and American state.
+This should provide KIQ a national safety mark awarded as a final stage manufacturer, which is a key prerequisite for enabling initial commercial fleet sales viability.